CraftAcademyLabs/ca_course/bmi_challenge/bmi_challenge.md

 ## JavaScript basics - BMI challenge

+**Body mass index (BMI) is a simple tool that is generally used to estimate the total amount of body fat.**

 In this challenge we will write a program that calculates a individuals BMI index.

 ### How To Calculate BMI

+To calculate BMI, you need to know your weight and height in kilo-grams and centimeters or meters (Metric Method).
+The weight of a person is then divided by the height.

+If you only know your height and weight in inches and pounds the calculation is a little more complex (Imperial Method).

 #### Metric Method